puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 1. Install the `pdk` package using the command appropriate to your system:
    * On RPM-based (Red Hat, SLES) systems, run `sudo rpm -ivh pdk-<version>-<platform>.rpm`
    * On Debian-based (Debian, Ubuntu) systems, run `sudo dpkg -i pdk-<version>-<platform>.rpm`
-1. Open a new terminal to re-source your shell profile and make PDK available to your PATH.
+1. Open a terminal to re-source your shell profile and make PDK available to your PATH.

 {:.task}
 ## Install PDK on OS X